yoyoberenguer/PygameShader/README.md

 * Special effects

-Some effects can be used for interaction with the player(s) (ex the player is being hit or is receiving damages, and the screen is turning red; check the blood effect).
+Some effects can be used for interaction with the player(s) (ex the player is being hit and receive damages, and the screen is turning red; check the blood effect).

 Screen shacking after an explosion, check the dampening effect.